MarkPflug/MarkPflug.github.io/blog/_posts/2017-10-09-building-a-better-resources-file.markdown

 # Building a Better Resources File

-In my previous post I discussed some approaches to creating a DSL in .NET.
-Specifically, I looked at the .resx file as an example, and described some of the issues with how it worked.
-Let's take a look at how easy it is to create a simple DSL in .NET.
+In my previous post I discussed some approaches to creating a domain specific language (DSL) in .NET.
+Specifically, I looked at the .resx resources file as an example, and described some of the issues with how it is implemented.
+The crux of the issue is around the CustomTool mechanism that drives the .resx code generation process.
+Let's take a look at an alternative approach to creating a DSL in .NET that doesn't suffer from the same issues.

 What are we going to build?
 Well, I've decided I don't like the resx file for reasons I explained before.
 The xml format for the resx file is too verbose and complex for me to want to author it by hand.
 I want to create a replacement.
 I also want to keep the replacement as simple as possible.
 The format isn't important.
 If I felt more adventurous I could create my own lexer/parser and define a true custom DSL, but that is beyond the scope of what I want to demonstrate here.
-So instead, I'm going to use JSON and create a "Json resources file" .resj.
+So instead, I'm going to use JSON and create a "Json resources file" (.resj).

+This new .resj file will produce a C# API for accessing our resources.
+The .resj file will have a cleaner syntax than the complex XML of .resx.
+It won't require Visual Studio to function.
+And finally, the generated code will not be checked into our source control repository.
+The effect is that the .resj will feel like a true DSL: we'll write a little bit of JSON to define our resources, then immediately be able to access those resources in C# without having to compile.

 ## MSBuild Basics

 To understand how this works requires a bit of background in MSBuild.
-Unfortunatley, I've found that many .NET developers don't really know how MSBuild works.
-I've also found that most developers that *do* know how it works, wish they didn't, because it probably means they are responsible for managing a complex build system.
+MSBuild can be intimidating if you aren't familiar with it, and while it has its quirks, it really isn't too bad to get the hang of.
 If you've ever looked at the source for a csproj file (likely because you are diffing or merging it), then you've looked at an MSBuild script.

-An MSBuild script is just an xml file.
-It is constructe from a small number of primitive types: the most important of these primitives are: Properties, Items, Task, Targets, and Projects.
-Properties are roughly global variables that contain primivite values.
+An MSBuild script is just an xml file that is constructed from a small number of primitive elements.
+The most important of these primitives are: properties, items, tasks, targets, and projects.
+Properties are, roughly, global variables that contain primivite values.
 Items are collections of objects, typically files.
 Tasks are individual units of work, most often implemented in a .NET assembly.
 Targets are essentially named functions that invoke tasks.
-Projects are the files that contain all these primitives, they usually have an extension like: .csproj, .targets, or .props.
-When you invoke a build, you are telling MSBuild to invoke a specific target, usually by default, one named "Build".
-The standard "Build" target is defined by Microsoft as part of the common .NET MSBuild scripts.
+Finally, projects are the files that contain all these primitives.
+Project files usually have an extension of .props, .targets, or .csproj.

+When you invoke a build, you are telling MSBuild to invoke a specific target, usually by default, one named `Build`.
+The default `Build` target is defined by Microsoft as part of the common .NET MSBuild scripts.
 You normally get this target in your project by importing Microsoft.CSharp.targets.
-There are usually many targets in a build script, and each target might have dependencies.
+A build script usually has many targets, and each target might have dependencies.
 The targets are executed in topological order based on dependency.
-The Build target itself probably doesn't do anything, rather it has a series of other targets that it is dependent on, and these other targets are invoked prior to the Build target being run.
+The `Build` target itself probably doesn't do anything, rather it has a series of other targets that it is dependent on, and these other targets are invoked because they are dependencies of the `Build` target.

 This design allows MSBuild scripts to be very easily extensible.
-If you want to run code at a specific step in the build process, you can define your own target in your own project file, specify which targets it should run before and after, without having to edit the files that contain those other target definitions.
+If you want to run code at a specific step in the build process, you can define your own target in your own project file, and specify which targets it should run before and after, without having to edit the files that contain those other target definitions.
 This allows Microsoft to define the steps required to build the common 99% case, and allows us to customize it on a per-project basis without having to edit the scripts that Microsoft provided.

 ## Building the .RESJ DSL

-To create our DSL we are going to create an MSBuild task in a C# library, create some MSBuild scripts to invoke our task, and then package these up into a nuget package.
-By including this nuget package in our project we will be able to use our new resj DSL.
+To create our DSL we are going to create an MSBuild task in a C# library, create some MSBuild scripts to invoke our task, and then package these up into a NuGet package.
+By referencing this NuGet package in our project we will be able to use a resj file to define our resources.

 We'll start by creating a new CSharp class library project.
-We'll need to add Nuget package references for Microsoft.Build.Framework and Microsoft.Build.Utilities.Core.
-These packages define the types we need to create our Task.
-Of course, we'll also grab Newtonsoft.Json, because what project would be complete without it.
-Oh yeah, and we are going to be parsing JSON.
+First, we'll need to add NuGet package references for Microsoft.Build.Framework and Microsoft.Build.Utilities.Core.
+These packages define the types we need to create our MSBuild Task.
+We'll also reference Newtonsoft.Json, to handle the JSON parsing.

 Our task is going to simultaneously generate C# code to access our resources, and generate the resources binary that will be embedded into our assembly.
 Before we start looking at the implementation lets look at an example .resj file:

 ``` json
 {